 Mala Srivatsa, Ayogo’s Director of Client Services on Radia as her inspiration:

-“Radia is a shining example of how hard work and determination can lead to technical breakthroughs and success in a fast-paced and changing industry.
+“Radia is a shining example of how hard work and determination can lead to technological breakthroughs and success in a fast-paced and changing industry.
 She’s pragmatic about gender in the workplace; her quote about “picking the wrong battles” in this article really resonated with me—so many women don’t necessarily want to raise a pink flag and wave it around, it’s more about the subtle imbalances and levelling of the playing field for equality across all diversity factors.
 And as a bonus story, one of my former colleagues sat next to her on a plane ride and they got to chat about her personal stories and first-hand experiences during those history-making years!”

 Rebecca Cole, MD

 Rebecca Cole graduated from medical school in 1867 and became a public health advocate, physician and hygiene reformer in the US.
-An evidence-based researcher, she took issue with the biased data used to conclude that a lack of hygiene was the cause of inner city families’ high death rate from consumption.
+An evidence-based researcher, she took issue with the biased data used to conclude that a lack of hygiene was the cause of inner-city families’ high death rate from consumption.
 Although few records remain, we know she opened the Women’s Directory Center with Charlotte Abbey, providing medical and legal services to destitute women, was appointed Superintendent of a Home and was the esteemed colleague of the first US-educated female doctor, Elizabeth Blackwell.

 Ayogo number cruncher, Kristel Co So shares her admiration of Dr. Cole: